bbc/ttml-validator/README.md

 * add the ability to check EBU-TT files too, and/or other flavours of TTML
-* be more specific about how we handle subtitles intended for portrait (vertical), square or landscape videos, including adjusting safe areas and font size acceptable ranges.
+* be more specific about how we handle subtitles intended for square or 4:3 videos, including adjusting safe areas and font size acceptable ranges.
+* check for overlapping active regions
 * check the metadata
 * identify if a file is actually a valid EBU-TT document
 * compute font size even if the wrong units are used,